Course Outline

 - Error Handling and Monitoring for Government

-- Handling event failures with strategies suitable for government systems
+- Handling event failures with strategies suitable for government operations

 - Implementing observability in Go services for government use